Towards the continuum limit of a $(1+1)$d quantum link Schwinger model

 \paragraph{Estimation of required resources on a quantum device --} As illustrated above, already very small spin lengths $S \lesssim 3$ and system sizes $N \lesssim 16$ are sufficient to obtain quantitative estimates for the low-lying mass spectrum.
-A brute-force implementation would nevertheless still require controlling a Hilbert space of dimension $\left[2(2S+1)\right]^N \sim 14^{16}$, approximately equal to that of $61$ unconstrained qubits.
+A brute-force implementation would nevertheless still require controlling a Hilbert space of dimension $\left[2(2S+1)\right]^N \sim 14^{16} \sim 2^{61}$.
 Due to Gauss' law, most of these states are unnecessary.

-To estimate the minimal required resources to implement the model on a quantum device, consider the equivalent spin model, Eq.~\eqref{eq:spin_model}.
-Suppose a quantum device could naturally work with the corresponding qudits of size $2S+1$~\cite{kasper2020universal,Wang2020,Kiktenko_2015,Moro2019,osti_1558470,Wang_2018,Mischuck2012,Kiktenko2020}.
-Then control over only $N \sim 16$ such degrees of freedom would be sufficient to reach the continuum limit.
-According to Eq.~\eqref{eq:H_dim}, a perfect encoding on a digital quantum computer would need only $\text{dim} \,\mathcal{H}_\text{phys} (S=3, N=16) = 63757 < 2^{16}$ states.
-We thus conclude that our procedure may be carried out on existing quantum computing devices with control over $16$ qubits.
+To estimate the minimal required resources to implement the model on a quantum device naturally working with the corresponding qudits of size $2S+1$~\cite{kasper2020universal,Wang2020,Kiktenko_2015,Moro2019,osti_1558470,Wang_2018,Mischuck2012,Kiktenko2020}, consider the equivalent spin model, Eq.~\eqref{eq:spin_model}.
+Then control over only $N \sim 16$ such qudits would be sufficient to reach the continuum limit.
+According to Eq.~\eqref{eq:H_dim}, a perfect encoding on a digital quantum computer would need only $\text{dim} \,\mathcal{H}_\text{phys} (S=3, N=16) = 63757 < 2^{16}$ states, enabling our procedure to be carried out on existing quantum computing devices with control over $16$ qubits.
 This fact has been already exploited to carry out the ED calculations on a conventional laptop computer.

+To illustrate the applicability of our improved encoding [Eq.~\eqref{eq:H_dim}], consider two examples: (i) the mass-spectrum discussed above using a perfect qubit-encoding, and (ii) real-time dynamics on qudit hardware.
+The first example may be tackled with a variational quantum eigensolver (VQE) ~\cite{cerezo2021variational,atas20212} which finds an optimal representation of an input variational ansatz for the ground or a low-lying excited state, by classically minimizing $\langle \hat{H}\rangle$.
+We emphasize that this does not require to actually implement $\hat{H}$, but only to measure its expectation value.
+It is then favourable to work in a computational basis with the perfect encoding where $\hat{S}^z$ is diagonal, such that most terms of $\hat{H}$ can be measured directly.
+Only $\hat{S}^x$ has to be treated separately, which we leave for future work, but we note that it will remain local because the projection $\mathcal{P}$ acts locally.
+Having obtained the spectrum via VQE, the masses are extracted by classical post-processing via the extrapolations discussed above.

+For real-time dynamics, a Trotter decomposition on a system of qudits yields~\footnote{Note that here we do not enforce the perfect encoding.
+The Trotter decomposition is then valid on states $|\psi\rangle$ that fulfill $\mathcal{P}|\psi\rangle = |\psi \rangle$, and since $\mathcal{P}$ commutes with $\hat{S}^z_n$, the projector only appears with the terms involving $\hat{S}^x_n$.}